alibaba/bifrostui/packages/bui-core/src/Modal/index.en-US.md

 ### Control the bottom mask

-Use`hideBackdrop` rendering the bottom mask (without triggering a click, you need to implement the closing logic yourself) Use`BackdropProps` `invisible` the mask layer is not visible (still triggering click)
+Use 'hideBackdrop' to not render the bottom mask (without triggering a click, you need to implement the shutdown logic yourself)
+Use the 'invisible' feature of BackdropProps to make the mask layer invisible (still triggering clicks)

 ```tsx
 import { Button, Modal, Stack } from '@bifrostui/react';